lynkos/algae-detection/README.md

 - [ ] Use DC-GAN to generate additional synthetic images for training
 - [ ] Try different models, such as <a target="_blank" href="https://paperswithcode.com/method/retinanet">RetinaNet</a> and <a target="_blank" href="https://docs.ultralytics.com/models/yolov9">YOLOv9</a>
 - [ ] Update microscope's 3D printed lens attachment by making it adjustable **AND/OR** create multiple ones for different devices, e.g., iPhone, Android, etc.
-- [ ] Add argument parsers so users can specify model, camera, etc. from the command line instead of hardcoding them
 - [ ] Add camera settings to UI
    - Use C++ instead of Python for OpenCV?
 - [ ] Improve model performance and run model on ESP32-CAM (instead of computer) with <a target="_blank" href="https://docs.ultralytics.com/integrations/edge-tpu">TFLite Edge TPU</a> format